findkit/findkit/packages/docs/docs/ui/api/index.md

 updated params differ from the previously used params.

-Calls are throttled with leading invoke, meaning that the first call is made immediately and subsequent call every 200ms or what is defined in [`fetchThrottle`](#fetchThrottle).
+Calls are throttled with leading invoke, meaning that the first call is made immediately and subsequent calls every 200ms or what is defined in [`fetchThrottle`](#fetchThrottle).

 Example